shanshs/Team-Pigeon/docs/final.md

 **Quantitative**

 We evaluate our agent on its performance while performing the mission.
 We originally evaluated our agent solely on its performance on its steps vs return graph but found it to not be incredibly useful.
 By using graphs of the return values we can see how effectively our agent is learning with our current reward parameters.
-Though we realized it was not incredibly clear to the viewer of the performance of the agent.
+Though we realized it was not incredibly clear to the viewer of the performance of the agent due to the large amount of noise.
 We added an extra table to our evaluation set that includes a sample of data between a range of episodes the agent performs in.
-Each sample of data contains the average return and success rate for that range of episodes.
+Each sample of data contains the average return and success rate of reaching the water for that range of episodes.
 We expected the agent to receive consistently high scores and to learn how to receive the maximum possible rewards, and learn to successfully complete the mission.
 Over time, we noticed that with our range of reinforcement learning algorithms, our agent improves and on average receives higher results.